wash-n-dash/wash-n-dash.github.io/index.md

 Milestone 3 was implemented as [Wash-N-Dash GitHub Milestone M3](https://github.com/wash-n-dash/wash-n-dash/milestone/3) and consisted of # issues.
 Progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3).

-# Community Feedback
+# Initial User Study
+Provide a section called “Initial User Study”.
+This section should describe who you recruited to look at your site, how you conducted the study, and a summary of the feedback you obtained from them

-We asked 5 anonymous people to tell us how we can improve our application.
+We recieved the following community feedback where we asked 5 anonymous people to tell us how we can improve our application.
 Here are some of the responses:
 * add a reservation feature for machines (to show intended use)
 * have the description on the landing page be clickable
 * have a list view for the machines in addition to the card view